Migration trends (1/)

 Who is immigrating to Lithuania?

 For many years, most immigrants were returning Lithuanian citizens (about 82% on average).
 The rest were EU citizens (3%) and non-EU citizens (15%).
 From 2017, this trend changed.
-In 2022, the proportion of returning Lithuanians was only 15%, while the share of EU citizens decreased to 1%, but the share of non-EU citizens increased to 84%.
-Most foreign immigrants were citizens from Ukraine and Belarus (about 75% of all immigrants).
+In 2023, the proportion of returning Lithuanians was 25%, while the share of EU citizens decreased to 1%, but the share of non-EU citizens increased to 74%.
+Most foreign immigrants were citizens from Ukraine and Belarus (about 40% of all immigrants).

 Read more

-In the second graph, 5 EU and non-EU counties are shown from which majority of immigrants arrived to Lithuania in 2022.
+In the second graph, 5 EU and non-EU countries are shown from which the majority of immigrants arrived in Lithuania in 2023.

 Which countries are Lithuanians returning from?